Project facts

 The existing station building was built between 1914 and 1928 and is named after its architect Paul Bonatz.
 The "Bonatzbau" remains with the large hall as the reception building and the tower.

 Christoph Ingenhoven is the architect of the new central station.
-His design integrates the "Bonatzbau" into modern architecture.
-The trademark of the new station is 28 goblet supports.
-These form a unique concrete shell structure that has never been produced in this form before.
-Connected to each other, they form the roof of the platform hall.
-Over 1,000 square meters of formwork are used for each goblet support.
-There are 350 tons of reinforcing steel in a complete goblet.
-These are distributed over at least 22,000 steel struts.
+His design integrates the "Bonatzbau" into the modern architecture.
+The trademark of the new station are 28 chalice-shaped columns.
+These form a unique concrete shell construction that has never been produced in this form before.
+Linked together, they form the roof of the platform hall.
+Over 1,000 square meters of formwork are used for each chalice support.
+There are 350 tons of reinforcing steel in a complete chalice.
+These are distributed over at least 22,000 individually measured steel struts.

 ECOLOGY